Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/messages.md

 The third example shows the case where a contract is the recipient of a Mint.
 The consuming contract will have to implement the ```RecipientAcceptMint``` stub

 :::note
-You will recieve a transaction error if your contract does not implement a callback stub as the chain of execution fails to find the _tag name on your contract.
+You will receive a transaction error if your contract does not implement a callback stub as the chain of execution fails to find the _tag name on your contract.
 :::

 ![Example banner](./img/../../../../static/img/recipes/messages/flow-diagram.png)